-Judge Herndon found that the Developer failed to obtain a final decision from the City as to the level of development the City would allow on the 65-Acre Property because the Developer did not file, and the City did not deny, at least two applications for development of the 65-Acre Property standing alone.
+14 Judge Herndon found that the Developer failed to obtain a final decision from the City as to the 15 level of development the City would allow on the 65-Acre Property because the Developer did not file, 16 and the City did not deny, at least two applications for development of the 65-Acre Property standing alone.
 Ex.
 CCCC at 1504-15.
-Because the City was not given the chance to definitively decide the use of the 65-Acre Property, Judge Herndon concluded that he would have to speculate as to what action the City would have taken on hypothetical applications for development, and further speculate as to the value of the 65-Acre Property after the hypothetical denials of the applications.
+Because the City was not given the chance to definitively decide the use 17 18 of the 65-Acre Property, Judge Herndon concluded that he would have to speculate as to what action 19 the City would have taken on hypothetical applications for development, and further speculate as to 20the value of the 65-Acre Property after the hypothetical denials of the applications.
 Id.
-Accordingly, Judge Herndon held that the Developer's categorical and Penn Central claims are unripe.
+Accordingly, 21 Judge Herndon held that the Developer's categorical and Penn Central claims are unripe.
 Id.

 The Developer filed this action seeking damages for a taking of the 35-Acre Property only.
 See Compl. ¶ 8.
 The Developer filed only one application to develop the 35-Acre Property standing alone.
 Ex.
 HH; Compl. ¶ 32; Ex.
 46; see also Ex.
 II at 673-78.
 The Developer has submitted no evidence that it has filed a subsequent application for a variance, reduced density, or an alternate project after the City denied its initial application.
 As such, like the 65-Acre case, the City cannot be said to have reached a "clear, complete, and unambiguous" decision or that the City has "drawn the line, clearly and emphatically, as to the sole use to which [the 35-Acre Property] may ever be put."
-Hoehne, 870
+Hoehne, 870 applications would be futile.
+In so holding, Judge Herndon dismissed the Developer's assertion that applications to develop property other than the 35-Acre Property standing alone count as applications to develop the 35-Acre Property for purposes of final decision ripeness.
+Judge Herndon held that it is incumbent on the Developer to file and have rejected two applications, regardless of representations of

-F.2d at 533.
+1 F.2d at 533.
 Thus, the City is entitled to summary judgment on the Developer's categorical and Penn Central taking claims in this 35-Acre case on the same basis as the 65-Acre case.
+2